CLARIAH/clariah-plus/docs/inventory.md

     types supported by FoLiA.
 Actively developed/maintained in WP3 and used in various projects.
 - [CoBaLT](https://github.com/INL/COBALT/) (IMPACT Corpus Based Lexicon Tool) - Keyword-in-Context style annotation of tokens (e.g. lemmatisation and pos-tagging).
 Web-based and with TEI import/export.
 - [WebAnno](https://webanno.github.io/webanno/) - a general purpose web-based annotation tool for a wide range of linguistic annotations.
 Usage in CLARIAH unknown, but offered as a service by other national CLARIN projects (CLARIN-D, FIN-CLARIN, CLARIN:el).
+- [INCEpTION](https://inception-project.github.io) - similar to WebAnno, it is used at least in CLARIAH WP6
 - [BRAT](http://http://brat.nlplab.org/) (Brat rapid annotation tool) - A web-based tool for text annotation.
 Use in CLARIAH unknown, but this tool is very popular in the field.

 ### Audiovisual Annotation Tools

+- [CLARIAH MediaSuite](https://mediasuite.clariah.nl) - a platform for searching, viewing and annotating audiovisual materials from a range of collections, including the Radio and Television broadcast collections at the Netherlands Institute for Sound and Vision.
 - [ELAN](https://archive.mpi.nl/tla/elan)
 - [Praat](https://www.fon.hum.uva.nl/praat/)
 - [EXMARaLDA](https://exmaralda.org)